juxhouse/bela-resources/CodeSynchronization.md

 ```
   -parent-element-path service/my-service
 ```
-Your projects can also have [custom parent elements](reference/Custom-Parent-Elements.md).
+You can also use [diagram-as-code](updaters/reference/upload-example.md#uploading-diagrams-as-code) to give each of your projects a custom parent element.

 ## 3. Upload to BELA